santiberna/santiberna.github.io/content/projects/blightspire.md

 meta:
   - "👥Team Project"
   - "⌛Duration: 32 weeks"
-  - "💻Platforms: Windows and Steamdeck"
+  - "💻Platforms: Windows and Steam Deck"

 Summary: "Year long Custom Tech project where I integrated a **scripting language (Wren)** for improving iteration times, worked on a **code quality and testing pipeline** using GitHub workflows and managed building the engine using **CMake**"
 ---